New Student Assistant and Federal College Work-Study Student Employment Forms

 Student Assistant employees can work through the summer as long as they are registered for the upcoming semester.
 It is required that you bring a copy of your registration or class schedule to Human Resources.
 This entitles you to be tax exempt during the summer.

-Graduating seniors on the Student Assistant payroll may not work past 5/20/2011 unless they are going to be attending a SUNY college or university for advanced degrees in the fall.
+Graduating seniors on the Student Assistant payroll may not work in the Summer unless they are going to be attending a SUNY college or university for advanced degrees in the fall.
+Please use generic line number 20000 to appoint all new FCWS employees on HR Forms.

 Student Assistant and Federal College Work Study students can be paid a minimum of $7.25/hr and a maximum of $17.91/hr as of 07/01/2010.